Make a faux barn wood Christmas tree collar in an hour.

 That pretty wood tree stand?
 It’s made of cardboard and paper!
-The whole thing took about half an hour to make and cost me $4!
+The whole thing took about half an hour to make and the only thing I had to buy was the paper!
 And it is shockingly realistic.

 Here’s how you can make your own “wooden” Christmas tree box stand.

 - Hot Glue Gun

 Here are the best paper options I’ve found:

 - Hobby Lobby White Shiplap Bulletin Board Paper

 - Hobby Lobby Rustic Wood Shiplap Bulletin Board Paper

 - Hobby Lobby Weathered Blue Wood Bulletin Board Paper

 - Amazon Black Wood Shiplap Bulletin Board Paper